Immigration: a year in review

 - 5 Chancery Lane, London, EC4A 1BL

 - Entry: Free

-The past year has been a whirlwind of change in the world of UK immigration law.
-Join us to reflect on the impact of recent changes and to consider the potential effects of proposals for further changes.
-A panel of speakers from the Confederation of British Industry and Lewis Silkin LLP will highlight the significant changes to the immigration landscape that we’ve seen over the past year.
+In our year-end review, we will reflect on the impact of recent changes and will consider the potential effects of proposals for further changes, from domestic UK law to Brexit.
+A panel, including speakers from the Home Office and Lewis Silkin LLP, will highlight the significant changes to UK immigration that we’ve seen over the past year.